 Mix one part rubbing alcohol with one part lukewarm water.
 Dip a cotton swab into the rubbing alcohol/water mixture and rub it over the ink stain using a circular motion.

 Apply the paste to the stain and let it sit for ten minutes.
 Remove the paste with a damp cloth.
-If residue remains, add some mild soap to the damp cloth and wipe down the area again.
+If residue remains, add some mild soap or leather cleaner to the damp cloth and wipe down the area again.

 Removing stains from leather can be tricky.
 As we mentioned above, always treat stains as soon as possible.
 And we cannot re-state it enough: always spot test.
-Every time.
 If your spot test doesn’t give you a safe result, or if you’re dealing with a large or particularly difficult stain, it will be worth your time and money to take your leather bag to a professional leather cleaner for stain removal as soon as possible.